animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 is invoked to create a `KEY` `Index`.

 The default is `FUNCTIONAL` and results in one of the `QueryService.createIndex(..)` methods being invoked.
-See the Spring Data for GemFire XML schema for a full set of options.
+See the Spring Data for VMware GemFire XML schema for a full set of options.

 For more information about indexing in GemFire, see [Working